vita-student-projects/Pedestrian_Intention_Prediction_gr56/report.md

 &emsp; To make sure our system could model the problem, we first made sure that it was able to overfit a small portion of the training set.
 A small training set of 10 sequences was used and the model was trained for 20 epochs.
 It was observed that the model was able to overfit the training set, and it was thus concluded that data could be modeled by our system.

 #### 1. Bounding box only
-&emsp; The first idea we had was to give to the model only the **bounding box** of the pedestrian.
-As it contains the position of the pedestrian in the image, we thought that it could be enough for the model to predict the crossing intention.
+&emsp; The first idea we had was to trying to give to the model only the **bounding boxes** of the pedestrian.
+It contains the position of the pedestrian in the image, thus we thought that it could be enough for the model to predict the crossing intention (most of the time the car has a camera from the point of view of the driver then the relative position of a pedestrian in the image could be good enough to predict his intention).
 We used scitas and google collab to generate the Dataset and train the model.
 We also used the same hypeparameters as the one used in the original paper and we juste changed the dimension of the input and output of the network.

 #### 2. Regularization + Less complex model
-&emsp; As the first experiment didn't give good results, and that it was quickly overfitting we thought that the model was maybe too complex for our problem.
+&emsp; The result of the first experiment was satisfying for a first experiment.
+However it was quickly overfitting thus we thought that the model was maybe too complex for our problem.
 We decided to use a **less complex model** and to add some **regularization** to the model.

 &emsp; To do so, we looked into the structure of the model in the original paper and using tensorboard visualization and we noticed that the model was composed of 5 blocks of spatial and temporale encoding layers in the original architecture.
 This seems to be too much taking into account that with only the bounding box as input, the model has less information to process.
 We decided to reduce the number of blocks to 3.

 &emsp; We also added some regularization to the model by increasing the weight decay and the dropout rate.

-#### 3. Bounding box, occlusion + keypoints
+#### 3. Keypoints
-&emsp; As the second experiment was also not giving conclusive results, we decided to add the **keypoints** to the input of the model.
+&emsp; As the second experiment was also not giving conclusive results, we decided to give more information to the model and we decided to use **2D pose keypoints** to the input of the model.
 As we don't have keypoints in JAAD, we used **openpifpaf** to estimate them for all the videos.

-We thought that it could help the model to better understand the position of the pedestrian, more specificaly the model would be then able to understand aspect of the pedestrian like when it looks or notice the car, the way his body is oriented, etc. We also add to the model the occlusion score given by JAAD.
-Moreover, MotionBert was originally trained to use keypoints as input, so we thought that it could be a good idea to use them.
+We thought that it could help the model to better understand the position of the pedestrian, more specificaly the model would be then able to understand aspect of the pedestrian like when it looks or notice the car, the way his body is oriented, etc. Moreover, MotionBert was originally trained to use keypoints as input, so we thought that it could be a good idea to use them.

 #### 4. Bounding box, occlusion + keypoints + 1s prediction, 1s seqence:
 &emsp; The third experiment didn't show any particular improvement neither.
-We decided to try to predict the crossing intention of the pedestrian using **1 second instead of 2 second** frome the video as input sequence length.
+We decided to try to predict the crossing intention of the pedestrian using **1 second instead of 2 second** from the video as input sequence length.
 We thought that it could help the model to better generalize.

 We also tried to increase the prediction fame to 1 second in the future instead of 0.5 second.
 We thought that it could help the model to better understand the intention of the pedestrian.

+Finally we added information about the **ground truth bounding box** and the **occlusion score** in order for the model to be able to have access to the position information even when openpifpaf doesn't detect keypoints.

 #### 5. Bounding box, occlusion + keypoints + 1s prediction, 1s seqence + dynamic detection to identify the pedestrian:

-&emsp; As a last experiment, we decided to try to use a **dynamic detection** to identify the pedestrian in the video.
+&emsp; As a last experiment, we decided to try to use a **dynamic detection** to identify the pedestrian in the video in order to reduce the potential error we could have in the identification of the pedestrian.
 Before that we we're using a constant threshold to identify the correspondancy between the bouding box given by JAAD and the keypoints given by openpifpaf and we thought that this may cause error in the identification process.
-In order to solve that, we use in this experiment dynamic distances between keypoints and bounding boxes to identify the pedestrian.
+To solve that, we use in this experiment dynamic distances between keypoints and bounding boxes to identify the pedestrian.

 ### Results